TUOS-COM6911-2017/proj-ref2017/rawaida/readme.txt

 - In each UOA's folder, two R Notebooks are uploaded (1 for Data Wrangling, 1 for Data Analysis), raw CSV data used for each UOAs
 - The rest of unscattered files are documents with respect to business analysis prior to start of the works, and initial plots obtained during the initial analysis

+NOTE - https://github.com/rstudio/rmarkdown/issues/1020 (due to current issues with Git, it didn't properly render R Notebook outputs (files that has .nb.html format is the one that have results)

 ======
 Rawaida's Notes & Recording My Progress for this project
 ======